 CTG ON THE GROUND

-Meaning we’re half way to our goal of a minimum of 30% project-related roles represented by women
+Meaning we’ve nearly achieved our goal of 30% consultant roles represented by women

 Ensuring money goes back into the local economy and strengthening our commitment to Sustainable Development Goal 8, Decent Work and Economic Growth.